CT Scan Singapore

 How do I prepare for a CT Scan in Singapore?

-Depending on the type of scan and your specific condition, you may be asked to fast or abstain from certain medication.
+Depending on the type of scan and your specific condition, you may be asked to fast or avoid certain food and activities.
 Upon confirmation of your CT scan appointment, our staff will advise you on the necessary.
+You may also view the following table:

 How do I book a CT Scan in Singapore?